OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:55

-But Jesus turned and rebuked them.
+But Jesus turned to them and rebuked them.

 ## Luke 9:56